aleksanderfret/create-message-commit/README.md

 ## Description

-**git-names** is a command-line tool for validating branch names and creating commit message prefixes base active branch name according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+**git-names** is a command-line tool for validating branch names and creating commit message prefixes base active branch name according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The idea is to create a branch name that contains information as **change type** (feat, chore, fix etc), **scope (ticket)**, to use them to automatically create prefix for commits messages that make it following conventional commits guidelines.

 - [git-names](#git-names)
   - [Description](#description)